mattbrailsford/umbraco-fluidity/docs/_pages/04-reference-01-known-issues.md

 permalink: /reference/known-issues/index.html
 ---

 Fluidity tries it's best to mimc the content pipeline as closely as possible whilst sticking to public and supported APIs.
-Unfortunately there are some features in the Umbraco Core that are locked away in internal methods and so does mean some features may not be supported.
+This is in order to be able to use the full data type suite for editing properties.
+Unfortunately there are some features in the Umbraco Core that are locked away in internal methods and so does mean some features may not be fully supported.
 Bellow are a list of known issues to date.

 ### Property Editors